delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 Traditionally drug design has been done through a trial and error approach.
 A professor once described it to me as "trying to build an airplane by attaching the wings in at random orientations, and then seeing if it flies."
 Just as computer simulations are used to design highly aerodynamic airplanes, so that less actual physical assembly and testing needs to be done, physics based simulation holds the promise of being able to design and optimize drug molecules before they are actually syntheized.

-It would be very helpful if machine learning could be used to screen molecules.
+However quantum simulations are extremely computationally intensive and approximate methods often are not accurate enough, so would be very helpful if machine learning could be used to screen molecules instead.

 # Basic concepts of fingerprinting
 *For more info an in easy to read format, see the [http://www.daylight.com/dayhtml/doc/theory/theory.finger.html](Daylight Information Systems page on fingerprinting).*